-Run a user specified command when detected an error in monitoring a transfer route by standby patrol or recovery.
+Run a user specified command when an error in line monitoring or a recovery is detected by standby patrol.
 Use this to notify a system administrator or an application of detecting an error or recovery.
-When set either of a monitoring interval ('-p' option) or the number of the times of continuous monitoring ('-o' option) of standby patrol to zero by a hanetparam command, it is not possible to use this user command execution function.
+When setting either of a monitoring interval ('-p' option) or the number of the times of continuous monitoring ('-o' option) of standby patrol to zero by a hanetparam command, it is not possible to use this user command execution function.